Melangert/Torrent-Berry/README.md

 # 🫐 Torrent-berry

-A light BitTorrent client designed for lowend Linux devices like  Raspberry Pis.
+A light BitTorrent client designed for lowend Linux devices like  Raspberry Pis, I wanted to make something like qbittorrent since im trying to make apps to run on my pi cluster
-Simple to install

 ![Torrent Berry --list](Torrent-Berry.png)